JoeIMIsu/codingpedia.github.io/about/index.md

 </li>

 As most of the non-profits, we live from our members funds and energy and from donations.
 We would really appreciate a small contribution for our work - help us keep the servers running

+## Sponsors

+Many thanks to JetBrains for providing us with an open-source license for [IntelliJ IDEA](https://www.jetbrains.com/idea/) which we use to maintain our open source projects